 For example, at the feet coming into the center of the disk, there

-so use this idea to draw some
+Use this idea to draw some

 "lines" in this space.
 Start by drawing mirror "lines" through the center of

-an angel and continue these mirrors.
-Draw at least 4 "lines".
+Draw at least five "lines".